Olical/oli.me.uk/_posts/2012-05-07-the-up-and-out-css-technique.md

 ### CSS

 {% highlight css %}
-body {
+/* Give the page a nicer background */ body {
     background-color: #CCCCCC;
 }

-.container {
+/* Center my example and push it off the top of the page */ .container {
     width: 400px;
     margin: 30px auto;
 }

+/* Pull the overlay up over the banner */
 .overlay {
+    /* Don't take up the full width */
     width: 90%;

+    /* Give the content a see thru white background, default to solid white in old browsers */
     background: #FFFFFF;
     background: rgba(255, 255, 255, 0.7);

+    /* Center the content */
     margin: 0 auto;

+    /* Pull the content up over the banner */
     margin-top: -100px;

+    /* Using this will make sure that it goes over the element, not under */ /* This is the magic line that fixes most z-index issues */
     position: relative;

+    /* More pointless pretty code */
     border-radius: 8px;
 }

+/* Make the content look pretty */
 .banner {
     border-radius: 6px;
 }